niekveldhuis/compass/2_4_Data_Acquisition_ETCSL/2_4_Data_Acquisition_ETCSL.md

 The code checks for the existence of a `cf2`key.
 If present, a new dictionary is created (`word2`) and both dictionaries (`word` and `word2`) are appended to the list `alltexts`.

 If the lemma is not found in the `equiv` list the `word` dictionary is left unchanged and appended to the list `alltexts`.

+### 2.4.13 Post-processing

+The DataFrame that is the result of the notebook is saved as a `csv` file named `alltexts.csv`, where each word form occupies a single row.
+In many cases, however, we may want to represent the data in a line-by-line or composition-by-composition format and/or filter out certain words (for instance: use only lemmatized words, remove Akkadian words, remove "additional" and/or "secondary" text - etc.).
+Such transformations can be done most easily in our `Pandas` DataFrame.
+The code for doing so is essentially the same as the code for structuring [ORACC][] data discussed in Chapter 2.3: Data Acquisition ORACC (see the [Basic ORACC-JSON Parser](https://github.com/niekveldhuis/CompAss/blob/master/2_3_Data_Acquisition_ORACC/2_3_2_basic_ORACC-JSON_parser.ipynb)).

 [ETCSL]:                               http://etcsl.orinst.ox.ac.uk